simone84/aws-tf-lambda/README.md

 # Run state list and take note of the resources to be changed #
 terraform state list

-# we will rename the following 2 resources from ondemand to a generic name python3
+# below we will rename the following 2 resources from ondemand to a generic name python3
 # module.lambda-list_buckets.aws_lambda_function.ondemand
 # module.lambda-list_buckets.aws_iam_role.lambda_ondemand